-The Trust Board has approved a personnel establishment for the Academy.
-Changes can only be made to this establishment with the express approval in the first instance of the F&GP who must ensure that adequate budgetary provision exists for any establishment changes.
+The Trust Board has approved a staffing budget for the Academy.
+Changes can only be made to this staffing budget with the express approval in the first instance of the F&GP who must ensure that adequate budgetary provision exists for any establishment changes.

-The Headteacher has authority to appoint staff within the authorised establishment except for Senior Staff whose appointments must follow consultation with the Trustees.
+The CEO in consultation with Headteacher has authority to appoint staff within the staffing budget except for Senior Staff whose appointments must follow consultation with the Trustees.
 The HR Team maintains personnel files for all members of staff which include contracts of employment.
 All personnel changes must be notified, in writing, to the Chief Financial Officer immediately.